vladimir-tutin/Plex-Auto-Collections/README.md

       - https://www.themoviedb.org/collection/135416
 ```

-Alternatively you can specify which tmdb_list, tmdb_summary, tmdb_poster all at once by:
+Alternatively you can specify which tmdb_list, tmdb_summary, tmdb_poster, and tmdb_background all at once by:

 ```yaml
 collections: